 If you don’t have at least 30 days of frost-free weather ahead of you, certainly you can remove the flowers, but the small fruits already on the plant, even if you doubt they will mature, may still give you useful green tomatoes.
 So are you willing to sacrifice many green tomatoes in order to push one or two nearly mature ones tomatoes to maturity?
 That becomes a personal choice.
 I mean, if you don’t even like fried green tomatoes, it’s a no-brainer: get out there and pull off the smallest green fruits!

-You can also hasten ripening, or at least keeping it on course, by making sure your plants don’t suffer from a lack of water during the fall.
+You can also hasten ripening, or at least keep it on course, by making sure your plants don’t suffer from a serious lack of water during the fall.
 On the other hand, fertilizing tomatoes late in the season is unlikely to give worthwhile results.

 One Technique That Certainly Doesn’t Work